diffblue/gitlab/doc/user/packages/harbor_container_registry/index.md

 To download and run a Harbor image hosted in the GitLab Harbor Registry:

 1. Copy the link to your container image:
-    - Go to your project or group's **Packages and registries > Harbor Registry** and find the image you want.
+    1. Go to your project or group's **Packages and registries > Harbor Registry** and find the image you want.
-    - Next to the image name, click the **Copy** icon.
+    1. Click the **Copy** icon next to the image name.

 1. Use the command to run the container image you want.